 Yes, the license can be moved from one SQL Server to another.
 To do so, simply Remove the SQL Server you do not want to audit anymore.
 This will remove a selected server from the license and make one additional server available in the license that can later be used to activate a completely different server.

-Detailed explanation of hardware and software requirements can be found in the ApexSQL Audit – Permissions and requirements article.
+A detailed explanation of hardware and software requirements can be found in the ApexSQL Audit – Permissions and requirements article.

 How do I install the different ApexSQL Audit components?

-Here is a detailed guide about installing ApexSQL Audit components can be used the Installing ApexSQL Audit article.
+As a detailed guide about installing ApexSQL Audit components can be used the Installing ApexSQL Audit article.